FactoryBoy/factory_boy/docs/reference.rst

 .. class:: Iterator(iterable, cycle=True, getter=None)

     The :class:`Iterator` declaration takes succesive values from the given iterable.
 When it is exhausted, it starts again from zero (unless ``cycle=False``).

+    .. attribute:: cycle

         The ``cycle`` argument is only useful for advanced cases, where the provided iterable has no end (as wishing to cycle it means storing values in memory...).

         .. versionadded:: 1.3.0
             The ``cycle`` argument is available as of v1.3.0; previous versions had a behaviour equivalent to ``cycle=False``.

+    .. attribute:: getter

+        A custom function called on each value returned by the iterable.
+        See the :ref:`iterator-getter` section for details.

+        .. versionadded:: 1.3.0

 Each call to the factory will receive the next value from the iterable: